pawatsethaput/OpenBank/REST-API-V1.1.md

                     {
                         "view": {
                             "name": "public / team / ...",
-                            "description": "eg this is the public view of the account" }
+                            "description": "e.g. this is the public view of the account" }
                     }
                 ]